Glossary of Legislative Terms

 Section in a bill indicating that it is to become operative only upon the enactment of another measure (to be distinguished from double jointing).

-The funds from which moneys are appropriated by the respective house for their operating expenses.
+The funds from which moneys are appropriated by the respective houses for their operating expenses.

 To assemble a meeting.
 Each house of the Legislature usually convenes twice a week.